 Protect Your Financial Future

-An error in your EMR might not seem like a big deal, until youre unconscious in the emergency room and a doctor is making decisions based on that record.
+An error in your EMR might not seem like a big deal until youre unconscious in the emergency room and a doctor is making decisions based on that record.
 Is your allergy to certain medications missing from your EMR?
 Is there an inaccurate or erroneous diagnosis on your record?
-In a high-stakes situation, you want the professionals looking at your EMR to have accurate information.
+In a high-stakes situation, you want the professionals to have accurate information.

-Credit reports may not be life or death, but they are indicative of your financial health, and financial professionals rely on them – and the credit scores they are used to generate – to make decisions that could have a huge impact on your long-term plans and dreams.
+Credit reports may not be life or death, but they are indicative of your financial health.
+Financial professionals rely on them – and the credit scores they are used to generate – to make decisions that could have a huge impact on your long-term plans and dreams.
 You might end up paying thousands more in interest.
 You might miss out on deals that could save you money.
 Or you might even be denied a loan and have your plans derailed.

-Getting Your Credit Reports is Easy – and Free
+Getting Your Credit Report is Easy – and Free

 You need to keep an eye on all three credit reports — Equifax, Experian and TransUnion — since an error on just one of your reports could end up costing you more or even stand in the way or achieving your financial goals and dreams.
 Married?
 You and your partner still have individual credit reports, so you need to review all three reports for both or you.